-If you follow these tips and tricks with consistency and repetition, your puppy will be the best behaved member of the household in no time!
+If you follow these tips and tricks repeatedly, your puppy will be well on their way to being fully housetrained in no time.

 Establish a Daily Routine